digitalniweb/microservices/README.md

 ## Installation

-use `git clone  --recurse-submodules https://github.com/digitalniweb/microservices.git .` to create a new repository in current folder with submodules
+Use `git clone  --recurse-submodules https://github.com/digitalniweb/microservices.git .` to create a new repository in current folder with submodules

+Submodules' git branches need to be changed to "master"

 ## Migrations